SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 - Ensure that cooling and overclocking settings are optimally configured.
 Utilities such as iCUE, GPU Tweak, and similar are typically useful.

-Please note that there are other steps that can be taken and that you may have to rerun optimisation steps from time-to-time.
+Please note that there are other steps that can be taken for optimisation purposes.
+Please also note that you may have to rerun optimisation steps from time-to-time.

 ### 5.5.
 Utilities